openstreams/wflow/doc/wflow_adapt.rst

 -  wflow_[sbm|hbv].py needs to be run with the -F option where the argument refers to a Delft-FEWS runinfo.xml file

--  you need to specify fewsrun=1 in the model section of the .ini file
+-  you need to specify fewsrun=1 in the run section of the .ini file

 -  The postadapter (wflow\_adapt.py) needs to be run after the wflow run